Jay Parini: Film adaptations

 The Last Station was adapted by Michael Hoffman into an Academy Award-nominated film (The Last Station) starring Helen Mirren, Christopher Plummer, James McAvoy, and Paul Giamatti.
 The film was released in December 2009.

 Based on his biography Empire of Self: A Life of Gore Vidal (Doubleday, October 2015), Parini co-wrote the screenplay with director Michael Hoffman of the Netflix original film Gore, starring Kevin Spacey as Vidal, Michael Stuhlbarg as Vidal's gay lover Howard Austen and Douglas Booth as "Jamie", a fictional character created for the movie who is a young British writer.
 The film was filmed in 2017 and was originally due for release in 2018 but that release was cancelled in November 2017 after it was revealed in late October that Spacey had engaged in sexual misconduct.
 Almost all of Spacey's other projects at the time were either cancelled or had him recast (and in the case of All the Money in the World, even re-filmed with Christopher Plummer replacing him as J. Paul Getty after filming of the original was already complete) owing to this revelation.

-Borges and Me: An Encounter, Parini’s novelized memoir about his 1970 road trip through the Scottish Highlands with Jorge Luis Borges, was adapted into a film directed by Marc Turtletaub.
+Borges and Me: An Encounter, Parini’s novelized memoir about his 1970 road trip through the Scottish Highlands with Jorge Luis Borges, was adapted into a film of the same name written by Oren Moverman and directed by Marc Turtletaub.
 Fionn Whitehead plays Parini, with Luis Gnecco as Borges, Alan Cumming as Alastair Reid (poet), and Peter Mullan as George Mackay Brown.

+Parini, an executive producer of the film, was closely involved in the production and on set every day.
+It was filmed entirely in Scotland.